 • Rapid progress in artificial intelligence (AI) capabilities has drawn fresh attention to the prospect of consciousness in AI.
 There is an urgent need for rigorous methods to assess AI systems for consciousness, but significant uncertainty about relevant issues in consciousness science.
 We present a method for assessing AI systems for consciousness that involves exploring what follows from existing or future neuroscientific theories of consciousness.
 Indicators derived from such theories can be u…Read more

 • This paper develops a unified analytical framework for measuring political legitimacy across heterogeneous governance domains.
 Building on insights from constitutional political economy, social choice theory, and institutional analysis, the framework establishes consent-holding—the mapping from decision domains to those with authority over them—as a structural necessity of collective action.
-We formalize this intuition through five axioms and five theorems, demonstrating that legitimacy can be o…Read more
+We formalize this intuition through seven axioms and five core results, demonstrating that legitimacy can…Read more